icook3/Group40_Capstone/src/js/connectionProtocol.md

 This connection is done by both sides at the start of the connection, and is used to set up the other character

-# weight
-This takes an integer, for the weight.

-This connection is done by both sides at the start of the connection, and is used to set up the weight of the character

-# power
+# speed

-This takes a float, for the power outputted by the player
+This takes a float, for the speed that the player moves

-This connection is sent over every time the power changes for one of the characters.
-It is used to calculate the movement on the other person's screen.
+This connection is sent over in the update function, to give an accurate representation of the other player's speed